 - The 2020 Value Assessment Framework

 - The 2020 Value Assessment Framework Webinar with ICER’s President, Steve Pearson

 - For treatments for ultra-rare, serious disease, please see ICER’s framework adaptations.

-- For therapies that may be potential cures, please see ICER’s addendum for potential cures.
+- For therapies that may be potential cures, please see ICER’s white paper on potential cures.

 The initial framework was developed with input from a multi-stakeholder workgroup that included the perspective of patient advocates, clinical societies, life sciences companies, pharmaceutical benefit managers, and insurers.
 All participants provided input into the development of the value assessment framework but none should be assumed to approve of its approach.

 In 2020, ICER received feedback from 60 stakeholder organizations during an open call for suggested revisions, and from 41 organizations after ICER posted proposed revisions for comment in August 2019, which are woven into the final document.

 The next update cycle is planned for 2023.